 Probably the most important precaution is to keep your PC up-to-date.
 This prevents hackers from taking advantage of vulnerabilities discovered in unpatched versions of both hardware and software.

 That’s often easier said than done, because major updates (especially to operating systems) can take hours to install and can even crash your system.
 Protect yourself from “backup hell” by creating a system image of your entire hard drive before you install an update.
-I use Microsoft’s imaging tools on my Windows 7 and 10 PCs.
-Mac users need a separate program for this purpose as the Time Machine app that comes with Mac PCs doesn’t create a bootable disk image.
+I use Microsoft’s imaging tools on my Windows 11 PCs.
+Mac users could use the built-in Time Machine app for this purpose.

 Not all software reminds you that it’s time for an update, so it’s a good idea to install a tool that probes the programs you have installed and lets you know when new patches are available.
 A good one is the free utility Patch My PC.

-Next, make sure you have a good anti-virus program installed to keep known malware out of your PC.
-There are many good free programs out there; one I’ve found effective is Avast.
+Next, make sure you have a reliable antivirus program installed to keep known malware out of your PC.
+There are many good free antivirus programs out there; one I’ve found effective is Bitdefender.

 Unfortunately, even the best VPN won’t protect you if you open the wrong message or visit the wrong web page.
 The message or the web page can contain malicious code that automatically installs on your PC.
 The code can monitor your keystrokes, let the hacker hijack your PC, or even make your files unreadable until you pay a ransom to unlock them.